mkvzcb/mkvzcb/README.md

 ## Hey 👋

-Junior software developer mostly focusing on Rust but doing just fine in C++, C# and Python.
+Aspiring software developer mostly focusing on Rust but doing just fine in C++, C# and Python.
 I am a fast learner that's eager to grow and learn new skills.

 Currently in search for a job.